NetApp/terraform-provider-netapp-cloudmanager/README.md

 # Testing the Provider

-**NOTE:** Testing the provider for NetApp Cloud Volumes ONTAP for AWS, GCP and ANF is currently a complex operation as it requires having a NetApp CVO subscription in CVO to test against.
+**NOTE:** Testing the provider for NetApp Cloud Volumes ONTAP for AWS, GCP and Azure is currently a complex operation as it requires having a NetApp CVO subscription in CVO to test against.
 You can then use a .json file to expose your credentials.